Best LegalTech Development Companies in 2026: 9 Vendors Ranked

 Head-to-head: Uvik Software vs SPD Technology vs Saritasa

 The top three split cleanly by build type.
-Uvik Software wins model-adjacent engineering: RAG, document AI, data pipelines.
+Our comparison favors Uvik Software model-adjacent engineering: RAG, document AI, data pipelines.
 SPD Technology wins legal-platform builds backed by a 15% legal client mix.
 Saritasa wins US-onshore workflow apps with the deepest review base (106).

 | Dimension | Uvik Software | SPD Technology | Saritasa |